tawneeh/sleigh-budget/WorkLog.md

 * 4:34 - 'Add a Gift' bug is fixed!
 However, editing a gift is not working

 * 4:47 - Start adding Dark Mode - https://www.smashingmagazine.com/2020/04/dark-mode-react-apps-styled-components/

+#### 3/08/2021

+* 9:00 - Test functionality on the darkMode branch.
+If functionality is 100% then I will merge with Main